-I bring you a recipe with broad beans from my day to day that I love.
-I love the rooms.
-I like them just sautéed with garlic; The day I want to treat myself I add mozzarella, which is terrifying when melted with the broad beans.
-But the way I enjoy them the most is taking just two more minutes and sautéing them with mozzarella, dried tomato in oil and pine nuts .
-What a rich combination!
+I bring you a recipe with broad beans that I love every day.
+I love broad beans.
+I like them simply sautéed with garlic; on the day I want to treat myself I add mozzarella, which melts beautifully with the broad beans.
+But I enjoy them the most by taking just two more minutes and sautéing them with mozzarella, sun-dried tomatoes in oil and pine nuts .
+What a delicious combination!

-The preparation of this recipe is really express : if you have the beans cooked, you only have to sauté the ingredients for a few minutes in the pan.
+The preparation of this recipe is really express : if you have cooked beans, you just have to sauté the ingredients for a few minutes in the pan.

 The intensity of the garlic and tomato is softened by the mozzarella, and the pine nuts give it a wonderful touch of crunch.
-Both for its flavor and color, I think it is an ideal recipe for the cold months, as well as providing a lot of energy to overcome those grayer seasons.
+Both for its flavour and colour, I think it is an ideal recipe for the cold months, as well as providing a lot of energy to get through those greyer seasons.

-It is a recipe with adult flavors and really intense and aromatic.
+This is a recipe with adult flavours and is really intense and aromatic.
 I hope you like the combination as much as I do.

 Ingredients